 Virtual Planet Atlas is the second edition of this astronomy software since its inception in 2013.
 It is used to study topographic and scientific data for different planets and satellites’ surfaces.
 It was published by Christian Legrand and Patrick Chevalley, who also published the Virtual Moon Atlas.

-Having been suitable for the telluric, it offers data regarding the solar system satellites and the planets.
-Afterward, those data are revealed by the active probes sent by the different space agencies, namely, the USA, Russia, Europe, and others.
+It is suitable for the telluric and offers data regarding solar system satellites and planets.
+Then, those data are revealed by active probes sent by different space agencies, namely, the USA, Russia, Europe, and others.

 Features of Virtual Planet Atlas

-- Additionally, the latest database has been integrated with Virtual Planet Atlas from the IAU, which prompts users accessing in different planets.
+• Additionally, the latest database has been integrated with Virtual Planet Atlas from the IAU, which prompts users to access different planets.

 12. CCDciel